Home » Probate Fixer Closed

 Probate Fixer Closed

-By the time she got through the arduous probate process, she just wanted to be finished.
-Although she wanted to sell “as is,” the city of Azusa requires a city inspection, and the city made several requirements that had to be completed within 90 days of the report.
-The enclosed porch had to be torn down.
-The washer and dryer hooks on the enclosed porch were prohibited and had to be capped off.
-In addition, her husband had storage containers on the property that had to be removed.
+By the time she completed the arduous probate process, she just wanted to be finished.
+She wanted to sell the property “as is,” but the City of Azusa required a city inspection and issued several repair requirements that she had to complete within 90 days of the report.
+The city required her to tear down the enclosed porch.
+It also required her to cap off the washer and dryer hookups located in that area.
+In addition, she removed storage containers her husband had placed on the property.

 Through the Harb and Co.
 Concierge Program, we fronted the cost for the city requirements, the pre-inspection, and the initial cleaning.